-Under FRS 102 the Board is required to illustrate by way of a sensitivity analysis the extent to which the assets are exposed to market risk.
-In order to show the impact of sensitivity in market movements on the Company, a 10% increase or decrease in the valuation of the fixed asset investment portfolio (keeping all other variables constant) would increase or decrease the net asset value and return for the year by £7,671,000.
-Accordingly, a 20% increase or decrease in the valuation of the fixed asset investment portfolio (keeping all other variables constant) would increase or decrease the net asset value and return for the year by £15,341,000.
-Further sensitivity analysis on fixed asset investments is included in note 10.
+As required under FRS 102 the Board is required to illustrate by way of a sensitivity analysis the extent to which the assets are exposed to market risk.
+The Board considers that the value of the fixed asset investment portfolio is sensitive to a change of 10% based on the current economic climate.
+The impact of a 10% change has been selected as this is considered reasonable given the current level of volatility observed.
+When considering the appropriate level of sensitivity to be applied, the Board has considered both historic performance and future expectations.

+The sensitivity of a 10% increase or decrease in the valuation of the fixed asset investment portfolio (keeping all other variables constant) would increase or decrease the net asset value and return for the year by £8,629,000.
+Further sensitivity analysis on fixed asset investments is included in note 11.